JesterInvestor/Triviacast/DEPLOYMENT_CHECKLIST.md

 ## Future Enhancements
 - Feature flag framework for dynamic tier adjustments without redeploy.
 - Native payment toggle for VRF (set `nativePayment=true` in extraArgs when ready).
-- On-chain merkle-based proof for eligibility snapshot (if TriviaPoints becomes expensive to query).
+- Onchain merkle-based proof for eligibility snapshot (if TriviaPoints becomes expensive to query).
 - Subgraph + real-time leaderboard of jackpot wins.

 Keep this file updated with each production cycle.